No-Fault Divorce Lawyer Charleston, WV

 About No-Fault Divorces

 In order to qualify for a no-fault divorce in West Virginia, a couple must have the proper grounds for filing: either 1) irreconcilable differences or 2) voluntary or involuntary separation for at least one year.
-If you are filing for divorce because of adultery, domestic violence, one spouse’s felony, alcoholism, or drug abuse, you would not have grounds for a no-fault divorce.
-These types of splits are fault divorces and have different legal proceedings.
+If both parties can not agree to irreconcilable differences and have not been living separate and apart for a year, the other spouse may oppose the divorce.
+In such cases you would need to incorporate other grounds for divorce that must be proven such as adultery, domestic violence, emotional abuse, conviction of a felony, alcoholism, or drug abuse.

-In a no-fault divorce case, either you or your spouse can file the paperwork.
-Paperwork includes the divorce petition, financial statements, proposed parenting plan (if you have minor children), and your filing fee.
+In a divorce case, either an attorney or spouse can file the paperwork.
+Paperwork includes the divorce petition, summons, civil case information sheet, BCSE information, vital statistics, financial statements, income tax statements, proposed parenting plan (if you have minor children), and your filing fee.
 File these forms with the Kanawha County Clerk’s office if you live in Charleston.
 Keep copies of these documents for your records.
 From there, the courts will contact you about your divorce proceedings.

 When to Hire an Attorney